-- Aggregate polling numbers show momentum has swung slightly in favor of Vice President Harris since President Biden exited the race in late July.
-While Democrats are rallying behind the freshly minted nominee, polling data may fluctuate should enthusiasm subside after the convention. - Trump maintains his lead over Harris in five of the seven swing states, but by very slim margins.
-The endorsement by independent candidate Robert F. Kennedy Jr. may further increase support for Trump and the GOP. - The September debate may serve as an opportunity for both candidates to provide clarity on policies that could impact the markets and the economy, such as taxes, trade and foreign policy. - Consumer sentiment increased for the first time since March but remains below the election-year average.
+- Aggregate national polling shows modest momentum for Vice President Kamala Harris after the Sept.
+10 debate.
+The battleground states remain tight, as former President Donald Trump maintains a lead over Harris in three states, while Harris leads in four states, all of which are within the margin of error. - The Sept.
+10 Harris-Trump debate was an opportunity for both candidates to define themselves and appeal to swing voters.
+Trade, energy and tax policy were addressed, and are the most sensitive areas to the presidential election outcome. - An "October surprise" could marginally sway the election in either direction, and we expect greater bond and equity market volatility, consistent with historical trends around Election Day. - Consumer sentiment increased for the second straight month but remains below the election-year average.
 Sentiment among independents continued to remain anchored closer to Republicans than to Democrats. - Our analysis of industries that may benefit from either a Democratic or Republican outcome indicates that those positioned to outperform after a GOP victory continue to show strength versus their Democratic counterparts.
-However, we caution investors as continued momentum for Harris' campaign could create risks for stocks favored in a GOP-win scenario. - This report is not intended to serve as an endorsement of any political party or to be predictive of electoral results.
+However, we caution investors as momentum shifts in the closing weeks of the campaign could create risks for stocks favoring a GOP victory. - This report is not intended to serve as an endorsement of any political party or to be predictive of electoral results.
 Rather, this document provides a point-in-time analysis of broad market performance and economic trends.